 The Snap Cards are ideal for beginner and intermediate photographers looking to get more out of their work.
 You can use them as go-to guides for specific topics.

-You need some fundamentals – but the cards are there as a reminder, a way to recap.
+You need to know some fundamentals—but the cards are there as a reminder.

-They are also quite cheap at $29.
-So, if you feel you need an on-the-field guide along a course, they’re an excellent and highly economical investment.
+They are also very reasonably priced.
+So, if you feel you need an in-the-field guide along a course, they’re an excellent and highly economical investment.

-For whom: beginner photographers in search of an on-the-field, quick and easy guide.
+These are best for beginner photographers in search of an in-the-field, quick and easy guide.